NeutrinoCorp/quark/README.md

 })
 ```

-To conclude, after setting up all of our consumers, we must start the `Broker` to start all the requested processes.
+To conclude, after setting up all of our consumers, we must start the `Broker` up to trigger and rise all the specified `Consumer`.

 Dont forget to graceful shutdown as if you were shutting down an `net/http` server.